Habit Tracking

 Way of Life

-Color-coded yes/no habit grid with weekly trend charts.
-One of the simplest, most reliable daily habit trackers for people who want a clean, no-fuss check-in system without gamification or complexity.
+Color-coded yes/no grid with weekly trend charts.
+One of the simplest, most reliable daily loggers for people who want a clean, no-fuss check-in system without complexity.

 PlatformsiOS, Android, macOS